fugu13/xapi-profiles/xapi-profiles-spec.md

 `name` | A language map of descriptive names for the document resource `definition` | A language map of descriptions of the purpose and usage of the document resource `deprecated` | Optional.
 A boolean.
 If true, this concept is deprecated.
+`related` | An array of IRIs of concepts of the same @type from the same profile that have related meanings that are perfect or near-perfect replacements.
+This MUST only be used on deprecated concepts.
 `context` | *Optional*. the IRI of a JSON-LD context for this document resource `schema` | *Optional*. the IRI for accessing a JSON Schema for this document resource.
 `inlineSchema` | A JSON Schema inline.